seedco/Formalist/README.md

 ### `FormElement`

-The `FormElement` protocol, as its name suggests, is the protocol that all form elements must correspond to.
+The `FormElement` protocol, as its name suggests, is the protocol that all form elements must implement.
 It contains a single method with the signature `func render() -> UIView`, which is called to render the view for that form element.

-A typical implementation of a `FormElement` subclass does the following:
+A typical implementation of `FormElement` does the following:

 * **Initializer**
 	* Accepts one or more `FormValue` parameters, which are bound to the UI controls